BFard/Crypto-Prices/README.md

 <span style="color: #3D9970">olive</span>.
 The site is composed entirely of
 static files, so you can view it locally by cloning this repo and opening `index.html` in your favorite web browser.
 Alternatively, [click here](https://bfard.github.io/Crypto-Prices/) for a live demo.
+The Bitcoin and Ethereum icons are also obtained from Gemini.

 ![Site screenshot](screenshot.PNG)